We may earn affiliate commissions for the recommended products. Learn more.

 Kill switch

-Just like all reputable VPNs, Surfshark and NordVPN have reliable kill switches.
+Just like many reputable VPNs, Surfshark and NordVPN have reliable kill switches.
 A kill switch blocks your internet access in case a VPN connection drops.
 This ensures that your privacy remains intact and your real IP address isn’t leaked even if a VPN fails.

 All VPNs, even high-quality ones like NordVPN and Surfshark, can encounter connectivity issues.
 Thus, a kill switch is vital to ensure your IP address isn’t exposed, for example, when connecting to a banned website from a heavily restricted country, where the use of VPNs is punishable by law.